anselmh/css-slider/README.md

 Contents
 --------

 CSS Slider consists of a little set of files with minimal markup.
-I wanted to keep everything plain and simple, so you we have everything in one file except the images:
+I wanted to keep everything plain and simple:

-	index.html
+	index.html contains the markup and references to CSS and JavaScript site/css/normalize.css contains normalize.css

-This file contains a section for CSS where you will find a normalize/reset part followed by the actual slider's CSS.
-On bottom of the page you'll find some JavaScript which is helpful to keep a smooth working slider.
+	slider.css contains the styles for the slider slider.js contains the helpers for the slider img/* contains the images that are used in the slider

 Instructions
 -------

-For more instructions have a look at the [Wiki](https://github.com/anselmh/css-slider/wiki).
+For more instructions have a look at the Code or the [Wiki](https://github.com/anselmh/css-slider/wiki).

 Author